libamtrack/library/tools/R_package_converter/package/README.txt

 * For installation using root privileges:
-** From the folder you downloaded the package into, run (in the console) 'R CMD INSTALL ./libamtrack.tar.gz' ** This will install libamtrack into a system folder so any user can deploy it using 'library(libamtrack,)' during an R session.
+** From the folder you downloaded the package into, run (in the console) 'R CMD INSTALL ./libamtrack.tar.gz' ** This will install libamtrack into a system folder so any user can deploy it using 'library(libamtrack)' during an R session.
 ** To uninstall the package again run (in the console) 'R CMD REMOVE libamtrack '